jahuty/jahuty-ruby/README.md

 )
 ```

 The persistent cache implementation you choose and configure is up to you.
 There are many libraries available, and most frameworks provide their own.
 At this time, we support any object which responds to `get(key)`/`set(key, value, expires_in:)` or `read(key)`/`write(key, value, expires_in:)` including [ActiveSupport::Cache::Store](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch).
-We aim to support as many cache implementations as we can, though, so if your implementation is missing, feel free to suggest support to `Jahuty::Cache::Manager` or let us know.

 ### Expiring

-There are three methods for configuring a render's `:expires_in`, the amount of time between when a render is stored and when it's considered stale.
-From lowest-to-highest precedence, they are:
+There are three methods for configuring this library's `:expires_in`, the amount of time between when a render is stored and when it's considered stale.
+From lowest-to-highest precedence, the methods are:

 1. configuring your caching implementation,
 1. configuring this library's default `:expires_in`, and